ISISComputingGroup/ibex_developers_manual/Shared-utility-scripts.md

-A place to share resources for speeding up our workflow
+A place to share resources for speeding up our workflow - most of these live in https://github.com/ISISComputingGroup/ibex_utils

 ## make_ioc batch script